gmx-io/gmx-synthetics/README.md

 - durationInSeconds is 600 seconds
 - longs are paying shorts funding
 - there are more longs than shorts
-- diffUsdToOpenInterestFactor is 4%
+- longShortImbalance is 4%

-Since longs are already paying shorts, the skew is the same, and the diffUsdToOpenInterestFactor < thresholdForStableFunding, savedFundingFactorPerSecond should not change
+Since longs are already paying shorts, the skew is the same, and the longShortImbalance < thresholdForStableFunding, savedFundingFactorPerSecond should not change

 ### Example 3